ifwp/ifwp-functions/readme.txt

 == Description ==

-A collection of useful functions for your WordPress theme's functions.php
+A collection of useful functions for your WordPress theme's functions.php.

 == Changelog ==